0x77dev/land/docs/shared/LACP.md

 ## Notes

-- **DHCP Reservations:** Consider creating DHCP reservations
+- **DHCP Reservations:** Consider creating DHCP reservations in UniFi for consistent IPs
 - **DNS:** Update any hardcoded IP references to use hostnames (tomato.0x77.computer)
-- **Incus Cluster:** The cluster will need manual reconfiguration after initial deployment
 - **Testing:** Always test on tomato first before deploying to pickle